sreeramsunkara/TAS-Workshop-CAH/README.md

 - Back on your Workshop VM, please execute a simple `ls` command to see the file that you `git cloned` to your Workshop VM.

+- _A little bit of trivia:_ you should also take a look at the contents of `index.php` because they contain a very unique, self-contained piece of code that makes no additional calls to any other external libraries.
+Try making a few chess moves.
+It should not surprise you to know that Mr. Oscar Toledo is one of the world's top code obfuscators.

 **Let's recap:**
 - You ssh'ed into your Workshop VM and verified the versions of certain installed CLIs (Command Line Interface) such as the cf CLI.
 - You used `cf login` to point to a TAS platform and to login.
 You then used `cf push` to  push your first App to TAS: a game of chess.